 - 1. These charts have been prepared for the purpose of assisting the students to revise the entire syllabus of CA- Foundation Business Law in a concise, timely and exam oriented manner. - 2.
 The charts cover all sections of all the five Acts which form part of CA-Foundation syllabus. - 3.
 For best results it is advised that these charts should be used with marathon revision lectures available on our youtube channel-CA KNOWLEDGE PORTAL - 4.
 The students are advised to watch these marathon videos multiple times to revise the syllabus in a timely manner many times before exams. - 5.
 After covering these charts and the marathon videos the students are advised to go through the Question Bank to practice the various questions of different Acts.
-Our Question Bank covers all previous years' questions, Model test paper questions, Revision test paper questions along with their suggested answers in proper format. - 6.
-The students should also go through the Question bank series-which contains 4 videos each discussing in detail about different manners to write answers in exam especially case study based questions.
-These videos are available free of cost on our android app-CA Knowledge Portal and our youtube channel. - 7.
+Our Question Bank covers all previous years' questions, Mock test paper questions, Revision test paper questions along with their suggested answers in proper format. - 6.
 After completing these charts and revision videos the students should appear for certain tests to evaluate their performance.
 To join our test series for CA- Foundation you can contact us at 9310824912.
 This test series is held one month before examination and the tests are evaluated and returned to students to help them evaluate their performance.